kyma-project/cli/README.md

 >**TIP:** This document briefly describes the concept of Kyma CLI.
 Read the [complete documentation](https://github.com/kyma-project/cli/blob/master/docs) to learn more.

-## Quick installation
+## Installation

 >**NOTE:** Before you start with the installation, make sure you have [Minikube](https://github.com/kubernetes/minikube) installed.

-Use the following options to install Kyma CLI from the latest release.

-To install Kyma CLI on MacOS using Homebrew, run:
+To install the latest release of Kyma CLI on MacOS using Homebrew, run:

 ```bash
 brew install kyma-cli
 ```

-To install Kyma CLI on Windows using [Chocolatey](https://www.chocolatey.org), run:
+To install the latest release of Kyma CLI on Windows using [Chocolatey](https://www.chocolatey.org), run:

 ```PowerShell
 choco install kyma-cli